 3. Nature at it’s best

-With the Agulhas National Park on the doorstep of the lighthouse, it’s home to an unique combination of biodiversity and natural beauty.
+With the Agulhas National Park on the doorstep of the lighthouse, it’s home to a unique combination of biodiversity and natural beauty.
 Take a hike through the reserve and admire the fresh air.
 You will even get to meet a few smaller species along the way.

 4. Shipwreck Ruins

 Walking along the boardwalk, our host told us that the shipwreck ruins is not that far away from the lighthouse.
 However, it took us nearly an hour by foot across rocks and sand to find this shipwreck in the scorching heat.
 Our advice: rather drive along the gravel road.
-If you’re up for the walk, you may do so but it’s a tough terrain to navigate especially since there’s no signs leading you to the wreck.
+If you’re up for the walk, you may do so but it’s a tough terrain to navigate especially since there are no signs leading you to the wreck.

-Cape Agulhas is littered with ship wrecks along the coast.
+Cape Agulhas is littered with shipwrecks along the coast.
 This one, the Meisho Maru lies in the Agulhas National Park.
 It’s definitely a sight worth visiting.

 5. Great accommodations

 Seeing that Agulhas is a popular tourist destination, you are definitely spoiled for choice when it comes to accommodations.
-We wanted to be a close to everything possible so we stayed at the South Point B&B and Self Catering place.
+We wanted to be close to everything possible so we stayed at the South Point B&B and Self Catering place.

 Minimal with that touch of seaside decor, it had all the essentials and more.
-And best of all is, it’s in walking distance of basically all the places to explore from the shops, restaurants and the lighthouse.
+And best of all is, it’s in walking distance of basically all the places to explore from the shops, restaurants, and the lighthouse.